-In class lectures and on-site discovery of the river aboard traditional boats will be used to establish a good understanding of the links between a-biotic and biotic dynamics and human activities; an understanding of the importance and the necessity of the river management, especially on rivers like the Loire (wild aspects, hydrology, etc.); increase awareness of the diversity of uses in the Loire Valley and their impact on natural processes and biodiversity (pollution, habitats, destruction, etc.) Must be enrolled in the Bucknell en France program.
-Prerequisite: permission of the instructor.
+In class lectures and on-site discovery of the Loire river designed to gain a better understanding of the links between a-biotic and biotic dynamics and human activities, and to increase awareness for proper river management (wild aspects, hydrology, etc.) and for the diversity in the Loire Valley.